jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_3.rst

   the test is still green.

-* I put the first two `return statements`_ back, then remove the commented lines
+* I put the first two :ref:`return statements<the return statement>` back, then remove the commented lines

   .. code-block:: python
     :lineno-start: 64